Derby Paulista: Rivalry in the 1940s

-In 1940, the city of São Paulo saw the inauguration of the Pacaembu Stadium and the first trophy achievement of the place was achieved during a Derby.
-Participated in the City of São Paulo (National) Cup, Palestra Itália, Corinthians, Atlético Mineiro, And Coritiba.
-After winning their semifinals, on May 5 of that year, Palestra Itália and Corinthians made another final.
-With a 2-1 victory over Corinthians, Palestra Itália was the first Pacaembu champion.
+In 1940, the newly built Pacaembu Stadium — at the time, the biggest stadium in São Paulo — had its first champion being crowned after a decisive Derby Paulista.
+Palestra Itália, Corinthians, Atlético Mineiro, and Coritiba participated in the friendly Taça de São Paulo Nacional.
+After the semifinals, on May 5, both the palestrinos and the corintianos made to the final.
+With a 2–1 win, Palestra Itália won the first title at the Pacaembu.

-In the period of greatest turmoil in the history of Palmeiras, during the Second World War, when Palestra Itália was forced to change its name by the laws of the Vargas Dictatorship against associations that made references to the countries of the Axis, Corinthians was largely victorious.
-During the transition from Palestra Itália to Palmeiras, the club adopted, from March to September 1942, the name of Palestra de São Paulo.
-In the meantime, he played four times against Corinthians.
-In the first match with that provisional name, by the way, he was beaten by the alvinegro by 4 to 1, on March 28, by the Quinela de Ouro Tournament.
-Almost two months later, on May 27, Corinthians thrashed by the same score, for the Manoel Domingos Corrêa Cup.
-For the 1942 Paulista Championship, Palestra was undefeated and, on June 28, maintained his condition by drawing 1-1 with Corinthians in the first round.
-Days later, on July 15, for the City Cup of São Paulo, Corinthians again thrashed the Palestra de São Paulo, this time by 4-2.
+In the period of greatest turmoil in the history of Palestra Itália, during the Second World War, when the club was forced to change its name due to the laws of the Vargas Dictatorship against associations that made references to the countries of the Axis, Corinthians was constantly victorious in the derbies.
+During the transition from Palestra Itália to Palmeiras, the club adopted the name of Palestra de São Paulo, from March to September 1942.
+In the meantime, they played four times against Corinthians.
+The first one was 4–1 defeat to the alvinegros, on March 28, in the Quinela de Ouro Tournament.
+Almost two months later, on May 27, Corinthians thrashed their rivals by the same score, in the Manoel Domingos Corrêa Cup.
+In the 1942 Campeonato Paulista, Palestra was undefeated in the championship and, on June 28, remained so after drawing their first derby against Corinthians 1–1.
+Days later, on July 15, for the Taça Cidade de São Paulo, Corinthians thrashed Palestra again, this time by 4–2.